 Students earning their California music teaching credential may pursue either a traditional student teaching program or an internship as their capstone experience.

 The internship program is for Bachelor of Music Education degree holders who want to move into the community with a full-time teaching position but with the supervision accorded to a student teacher.
+Internships are also open to qualified masters students, whose program of study lends itself to an internship.
 It is an empowering alternative to the traditional student teaching model, as it puts young teachers into the job market with a strong support network.
 As with student teaching, it leads to a single subject credential in music (K-12).

 The internship can be part of a graduate degree program or can be taken as a credential-only option following a student's graduation with a Bachelor of Music degree from Pacific.
 Whether student teaching in the traditional model or pursuing an internship, undergraduate music education majors begin the process while enrolled at the Conservatory and take their education courses through the School of Education.
 In both plans, students pass certain music and education coursework and interview processes.
 There are GPA requirements (2.5 for student teaching, 3.0 for internship).
 For the internship, the applicant must pass an interview with the Music Education Internship Council, made up of Pacific faculty, alumni, and public school music teachers and administrators.
 The intern takes a full-time, paid position in a school district and receives supervision and support from Pacific faculty and a school-based site support team.
 The music education faculty assist the potential intern in finding a job; it is the candidate's responsibility to ultimately find and be hired into a suitable position for the internship.
 Interns have taken positions in K-12 positions throughout the Bay Area, Gold Country, and Central Valley.